Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Understanding Neural Networks and Individual Neuron Importance via Cumulative Ablation

-Looking at Fig.~\ref{fig:layerpruning} in more detail, one can further see that the differences between random ablation and ablating neurons according to their rank are small for the second layer in the NN trained on MNIST (Fig.~\ref{fig:layerpruning:MNIST}) and for the first layer in the NN trained on CIFAR10 (Fig.~\ref{fig:layerpruning:CIFAR}).
-We believe that this is caused by high redundancy in the former case, and by high synergy -- i.e., neurons are informative about classes not individually, but only jointly -- in the latter case.
-This belief is supported by the fact that the neurons in the second layer in Fig.~\ref{fig:layerpruning:MNIST} have large mutual information (see Fig.~\ref{fig:distribution:MNIST}), while the neurons in the first layer of Fig.~\ref{fig:layerpruning:CIFAR} have large entropy but small mutual information when compared to entropy values (see Fig.~\ref{fig:distribution:CIFAR}).
-The results for ablating neurons in the second, third, and fourth hidden layer for the NN trained on CIFAR in Fig.~\ref{fig:layerpruning:CIFAR} furthermore suggest that many neurons in these layers are inactive, which is again confirmed by the distribution of entropy values in Fig.~\ref{fig:distribution:CIFAR}.
+The results for ablating neurons in the third and fourth hidden layer for the CIFAR-10 NN trained with $L_2$ regularization in Fig.~\ref{fig:layerpruningCIFAR:l2} and~\ref{fig:layerpruningCIFAR:Funnel} finally suggest that many neurons in these layers are inactive, which is again confirmed by the distribution of entropy values in Fig.~\ref{fig:distribution:CIFAR}.
 In the third hidden layer, there appear to be approximately 70 active neurons, characterized by positive mutual information and/or KL selectivity values.
 Ablating these 70 neurons completely disables the NN to perform classification; ablating all but these 70 neurons has negligible effect on classification performance.
-In the fourth layer of the same NN, approx. the 250 neurons with the highest information-theoretic quantities have to be ablated to strip the NN of its classification capabilities.
-In contrast, 100 of those neurons suffice to achieve full classification performance, indicating a high degree of redundancy in this layer.
-All this suggests that our proposed quantities are not adequate to measure neuron importance in layers which create primarily synergistic or redundant representations.
-We touch upon this issue again in Section~\ref{sec:discussion}.
+In the fourth layer of the same NN, approx. the 250 (CIFAR-10) or 70 (Funnel CIFAR-10) neurons with the highest information-theoretic quantities have to be ablated to strip the NN of its classification capabilities.
+In contrast, 100 (CIFAR-10) or 30 (Funnel CIFAR-10) of those neurons suffice to achieve full classification performance, indicating a certain degree of redundancy in the last hidden layer.
+This redundancy is higher in the 250-500-250-500 NN than in the 1000-750-500-250 NN, which is easily explained by the bottleneck structure of the former.
+The results for the Funnel CIFAR-10 NN trained with Dropout are similar: There, the third hidden layer displays some redundancy (the approx. 50 top-ranked neurons are sufficient for high classification performance, but up to approx. 150 top-ranked neurons need to be removed to reduce classification performance to chance), while the fourth hidden layer contains only approx. 25 active neurons (see Fig.~\ref{fig:layerpruningCIFAR:Dropout}).